golden13/SmartCircuitBreaker/README.md

 #### Requirements
 - PHP >= 8.0
-- Memcached for Memcache storage
+- Memcached php extension for Memcache storage
-- Any PSR-3 logger on your chose.
+- Any PSR-3 logger on your choose.

 _**WARNING!: The project is in the beta stage so please be careful.**_